Hiatt’s networking requirements

 Before you can join Hiatt's LinkedIn group, search alumni on CAN, or submit a Wisdom Wanted ad, you must:

-1. Read, sign and return Hiatt's social responsiblity and integrity contract.
+1. Read and electronically sign Hiatt's social responsibility and integrity contract.

 2. Watch this online workshop and answer the quiz correctly.